-Paymer nt Due Date Event \$ 50,000 Upon IND application filing Upon IND application filing \$ 50,000 12 months from IND application filing date Upon first dosing of patient in first Phase I Clinical Trial \$ 175,000 12 months from first patient dosed in Phase I Upon Completion of first Phase I Clinical Trial \$ 500,000 24 months from completion of first Phase I Trial Upon Completion of first Phase II Clinical Trial \$ 1,000,000 12 months from completion of the first Phase II Clinical Trial Upon first patient treated in a Phase III Clinical Trial \$ 10,000,000 7 years from the effective date of the agreement Upon FDA BLA Approval Ψ 10,000,000 years from the effective date of the agreement Opon 1 Brt BErt reprioval
+Payme nt Due Date Event \$ 50,000 Upon IND application filing Upon IND application filing ¢ 50,000 12 months from IND application filing date Upon first dosing of patient in first Phase I Clinical Trial Φ 30,000 12 months from IND application ming date Opon first dosing of patient in first Phase I Chinical Thai \$ 175,000 12 months from first patient dosed in Phase I Upon Completion of first Phase I Clinical Trial 00.000 77 G 1 1 AG (D) 77 GU 1 AG ( \$ 500,000 24 months from completion of first Phase I Trial Upon Completion of first Phase II Clinical Trial \$ 1,000,000 12 months from completion of the first Phase II Clinical Trial Upon first patient treated in a Phase III Clinical Trial ¢.
+10 000 000 7 II FDA DI A A \$ \$ \$ ĺ 24 months from completion of first Phase I Trial 12 months from completion of the first Phase II Clinical Trial 7 years from the effective date of the agreement Upon Completion of first Phase II Clinical Trial Upon first patient treated in a Phase III Clinical Trial Upon FDA BLA Approval

 We have met the Pre-IND meeting milestone encompassing AL001.
-If we fail to meet a milestone by the specified date, the Licensor may terminate the respective AL001 License Agreements.
-If the Licensor were to terminate either of the AL001 License Agreements for whatever reason, it would materially and adversely affect our business, financial position and future prospects and you would likely lose the entirety of your investment in us.
+If we fail to meet a milestone by the specified date, the Licensor may terminate the respective License Agreement.
+If the Licensor were to terminate either License Agreement for whatever reason, it would materially and adversely affect our business, financial position and future prospects and you would likely lose the entirety of your investment in us.